isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 For individuals residing in Singapore (Singapore Citizens, Permanent Residents, as well as pass holders who reside in Singapore), used articles and personal belongings refer to items the traveller had with them, **prior to their departure from Singapore.**

 For individuals who do not reside in Singapore (e.g. short-term visitors), used articles and personal belongings refer to items the traveller had with them prior to their arrival in Singapore.
-They will also be expected to bring these items out of Singapore when they leave Singapore.
+They are expected to bring these items out of Singapore when they leave Singapore.

 _What types of good and which types of travellers are not entitled to GST import relief?_